Skip to content

 AccessibilityTier-1 contract: reduced-motion, focus mgmt, role=tablist, canvas aria-labelsADR-025

-Locale persistenceSingle orrery_locale cookie (the sole exception to "no client storage")ADR-057
+Locale persistenceorrery_locale cookie (narrow exception #1 to "no client storage")ADR-057

 Data validationajv JSON schema + symmetric cross-reference checks on every buildADR-019, ADR-052